-- Press BAND to select FM1 or FM2.
+- 1. Press BAND to select FM1 or FM2.

-- Press the P-TYPE button to activate program type select mode.
+- 2. Press the P-TYPE button to activate program type select mode.
+PTY will appear on the display.

-- Turn the P-TYPE knob to select a PTY.
+- 3. Turn the P-TYPE knob to select a PTY.

 - Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the PTY you set will return.

-- 5. Repeat the steps for each pushbutton.
+Whenever you press that numbered pushbutton, the PTY you set will return if program type select mode is activated. - 5.
+Repeat the steps for each pushbutton.

-RDS and DAB Messages
+RDS Messages

 ALERT!: Alert warns of local or national emergencies.
 When an alert announcement comes on the current radio station, ALERT! will appear on the display.
-You will hear the announcement, even if the volume is muted or a cassette tape or compact disc is playing.
-If the cassette tape or compact disc player is playing, play will stop during the announcement.
+You will hear the announcement, even if the volume is muted or a cassette tape or CD is playing.
+If the cassette tape or CD is playing, play will stop during the announcement.
 You will not be able to turn off alert announcements.